Benjamin Kanuric: Club career

 Kanuric is a youth product of LASK, Red Bull Salzburg, Liefering and Deutz 05.
 He moved to Rapid Wien in 2019 and began his professional career with their reserves in 2020, signing a professional contract with them.
 He debuted for their senior team in a 1–1 Austrian Bundesliga tie with LASK on 31 July 2021.

 Kanuric joined German club Arminia Bielefeld, newly relegated to the 2.
 Bundesliga, in July 2022.

+On 29 June 2023, Kanuric joined Ingolstadt 04 in German 3.
+Liga.
+On 17 July 2025, Ingolstadt announced Kanuric's transfer to Leixões in Portugal.

 International career

 Kanuric was born in Austria and is of Bosnian descent.
 He is a youth international for Austria, having represented them from all levels from U15 to U19.